toladata-software/django-cryptography/docs/examples.rst

        sensitive_data = EncryptedField(models.CharField(max_length=50))

 The data will now be automatically encrypted when saved to the database.
-Since :class:`EncryptedField` uses symmetrical encryption, this allows for bi-directional data retrieval.
+Since :class:`~django_cryptography.fields.EncryptedField` uses symmetrical encryption, this allows for bi-directional data retrieval.